pharo-open-documentation/pharo-wiki/General/Baselines.md

     + [From Iceberg](#from-iceberg)
     + [From the playground](#from-the-playground)

-**TODO: Add documentation about #includes: (Includes allow to say "When XXX is loaded, I must be loaded before it".
-It's really useful when we define spec for specific attributes)**

 ## How to define Baselines
-Baseline are a way to manage projects in Pharo.
-A baseline defines the packages of the project, their dependencies and independant sub-groups that can be loaded.

 The first step to create a baseline is to create a new subclass of `BaselineOf` (in the following code snippet, `{MyProject}` is to be substituted by the name of your project):